Propaganda in Japan during the Second Sino-Japanese War and World War II: Philippines

 The Philippines were their first target after Pearl Harbor, and instructions to propagandists called for rousing "the spirit of the Far East" and inspiring them with militarism to fight beside the Japanese.
 "Surrender cards" were dropped to allow soldiers to surrender safely by handing over a card.
 Jorge B. Vargas, the Chairman of the Executive Committee, Provisional Philippine Council of State, signed one leaflet that was dropped urging surrender.

 Korea

-Korea had long been colonized about thirty years.
-The Governor-General of Japan announced his pleasure in their economic progress and assured them that this happened in only thirty years because of the way their governor-generals had devoted themselves to this colonized peninsula' benefit.
+Korea was annexed in 1910.
+The Governor-General of Korea said that the colony's economic progress in the ensuing 30 years was because its Japanese administrators had devoted themselves to its benefit.

 The Japanese attempted to co-opt the Koreans, urging them to view themselves as part of one "imperial race" with Japan, and even presenting themselves as rescuing a nation too long under the shadow of China.

 However, native Koreans lost their estate, society and position, which encouraged resistance.